trigger-corp/Forge-Documentation/source/api/file.rst

 .. _api-file:

-File access: ``forge.file``
+File and Camera access: ``forge.file``
 ================================================================================

-Selecting and using files on the user's filesystem.
+Selecting files for the user's filesystem, or capturing images with the camera.

 Notes
 ~~~~~